A ratio of integration between quotients in geometric invariant theory: Abstract

 \section{Abstract}

-Any Chow class $\alpha$ on the geometric invariant theory quotient $X\dd G$ of a variety $X$ by a reductive group $G$ can be lifted to a Chow class $\tilde \alpha$ on the quotient $X\dd T$ by a split maximal torus.
-This paper studies the ratio between the integral of the class $\alpha$ on $X \dd G$ and the integral of the class $\ctop(\mathfrak g/\mathfrak t) \frown \tilde \alpha$ on $X \dd T$, where $\ctop(\mathfrak g/\mathfrak t)$ denotes the top Chern class of the $T$-equivariant vector bundle on $X$ induced by the quotient of the adjoint representation on the Lie algebra of $G$ by that of $T$.
-We provide a characteristic-free proof that this ratio is an invariant of the group $G$, and we show that it equals the order of the Weyl group whenever the root system of $G$ decomposes into irreducible root systems of type $\mathbf {A}_n$, for various $n \in \N$.
-We provide a purely algebraic proof of this latter fact, but also describe how to remove the restriction on root systems by applying a related result of Martin from symplectic geometry.
+Let $T$ be a maximal torus of a connected reductive group $G$ that acts linearly on a projective variety $X$ so that all semi-stable points are stable.
+This paper compares the integration on the geometric invariant theory quotient $X \dd G$ of Chow classes $\sigma$ to the integration on the geometric invariant theory quotient $X \dd T$ of certain lifts of $\sigma$ twisted by $\ctop(\mathfrak g / \mathfrak t)$, the top Chern class of the $T$-equivariant vector bundle induced by the quotient of the adjoint representation on the Lie algebra of $G$ by that of $T$.
+We provide a purely algebraic proof that the ratio between any two such integrals is an invariant of the group $G$ and that it equals the order of the Weyl group whenever the root system of $G$ decomposes into irreducible root systems of type $\mathbf {A}_n$, for various $n \in \N$.
+As a corollary, we are able to remove this restriction on root systems by applying a related result of Martin from symplectic geometry.